 In addition to demonstrating wide-ranging academic excellence and a cumulative undergraduate GPA of at least 3.70, the most successful candidates have demonstrated initiative and commitment to larger issues such as service, research, and engagement in efforts to serve humanity both on and beyond campus.
-At the time of application applicants must have a clearly articulated reason for studying at Oxford including a solid understanding of the specific Oxford graduate degree(s) they seek.
+During the spring and summer before applying applicants explore Oxford graduate degree programs so that at the time of application they have a clearly articulated reason for studying at Oxford.
 The key Rhodes qualities are:

 To learn more from Penn's recent Rhodes Scholars:

 2022 applicants who wish to commence graduate study in Fall 2023 should enroll in the CURF Fellowship Resources canvas site, complete Penn's Spring Consultations form, and schedule an appointment with Dr. Wallace Genser.
 Applicants are encourage to complete these steps as soon as possible, ideally no later than May 31, 2022 (Potential applicants MAY express initial interest AFTER May 31, but we strongly recommend applicants inform CURF of their potential interest as soon as possible).
 See details at Endorsement Process for Rhodes and Marshall Scholarships

 Penn Application Deadline for applicants eligible to apply from Canada and the US (including US Permanent Residents): August 1, 2022, 4:00pm.
 (All other applicants must meet their home country's deadline available on the Rhodes Trust website.

 Penn’s Application Process for applicants OTHER than Global Rhodes applicants, including applicants from the US or Canada

 The Rhodes Scholarship accepts nominations from institutions – students and alumni may not apply independently.
 To apply for Penn’s endorsement, you must complete the following steps by Penn’s Internal Deadline of August 1, 2022, 4:00pm.